pagezyhf/hub-model-search/README.md

 2. Work on a generic important_models.yaml search scenario for which we want to have CSP support / great doc
 3. Work on a generic recommended_models.yaml to provide recommendations to CSP on their curated catalogs.
 4. Add a component that can pull best models from leaderboards (doesn't seem to be programmatic access)
-5. Add a component that can list Merve's collections using HfApi
+5. Add a component that can list Merve's collections using HfApi (complicated)
-6. Add AWS compatibility
-7. Extract license from tags and add in the search results
-8. Review README

 ## Features

 1. **Provider-specific Model Selection**
-   - Support for multiple cloud providers compatibility checks (GCP, AWS)
+   - Support for multiple cloud providers compatibility checks (GCP, AWS, Azure)

 2. **Flexible Search Scenarios**
    - YAML-based configuration for search scenario